nehamoopen/workshop-worcs-pilot/README.md

 ## Data
-You are encourages to use your own data, code and manuscript text during the workshop.
+You are encouraged to use your own data, code and manuscript text during the workshop.
 If you do not have own data, you can use [Allison Horst's Penguin dataset](https://github.com/allisonhorst/palmerpenguins).

 You can use this data by entering the following code in the `prepare_data.R` script: